 Our Story

-Unspoken Minds was founded by two passionate student leaders dedicated to raising awareness about schizophrenia.
-Personally connected to loved ones living with the condition, they witnessed firsthand the challenges, stigma, and isolation many face.
-Moved by these experiences, they set out to create a platform that fosters understanding, amplifies real stories, and builds a compassionate community for those affected by schizophrenia.
+Unspoken Minds was founded by two passionate student leaders committed to raising awareness about schizophrenia.
+They were personally connected to loved ones living with the condition and witnessed the challenges, stigma, and isolation these individuals often face.
+Motivated by these experiences, they created a platform to foster understanding through highlighting real stories and building a compassionate community for people affected by schizophrenia.

-The name Unspoken Minds reflects a painful truth: schizophrenia is a condition of the mind that is too often left out of conversations.
+The name Unspoken Minds reflects a painful truth: schizophrenia is a condition of the mind that is often left out of conversations.
 Many who live with it feel unheard or unseen.
-In fact they aren’t silenced by just the illness itself, but by the stigma that surrounds it.
-In many communities, the topic remains uncomfortable or avoided altogether.
-By naming the organization Unspoken Minds, we aim to break that silence and give voice to lived experiences, promote honest dialogue, and bring attention to what’s too often pushed aside.
+Their voices are silenced not only by the illness itself but also by the stigma that surrounds it.
+In many communities, the topic is uncomfortable or avoided entirely.
+By choosing the name Unspoken Minds, the organization seeks to break that silence, give voice to lived experiences, encourage honest dialogue, and draw attention to issues that are often overlooked.

 -

-Schizophrenia is a serious mental health condition that affects how a person thinks, feels, and acts.
-It can involve symptoms like hallucinations, delusions, and disorganized thinking.
-Though it’s a lifelong condition, with the right support and treatment, people with schizophrenia can live meaningful and fulfilling lives.
+Schizophrenia is a serious mental health condition that affects how a person thinks and experiences the world.
+Some people may have hallucinations or delusions, while others struggle with thought organization.
+Although it is a lifelong condition, many people with schizophrenia live meaningful and fulfilling lives when they have appropriate support.

 -

 Schizophrenia affects people of all ages, genders, races, and backgrounds.
-It typically develops in late teens to early adulthood, though it can occur later.
+It most often develops in late adolescence or early adulthood, though onset can occur later in life.
 About 1 in 100 people worldwide live with schizophrenia.
-It not only impacts those diagnosed but also deeply affects their families, friends, and communities.
+Its impact extends beyond those diagnosed and affects the people close to them as well as the broader community.

 -